Title: Army Private, Civil War, Killed in Action

 Thomas was just an apprentice in 1861, but he decided to become a soldier and take the $25 bounty, or bonus, that was offered to him when he was recruited the following year.
 Thomas stated he was 19 at the time, but he may have really been 18.

-The obelisk that stands there today in Section 18, Lot 48 remembers not only Thomas, but a large family that lost six of its eight members over the next nine years, including both parents.
+The Hunsworth obelisk shown above stands today in Section 18, Lot 48 to remember not only Thomas, but also a large family that lost six of its eight members over the next nine years, including both parents.

 Support the Friends of Mount Moriah